jo-barbosa/jo-barbosa/README.md

 ---

 ## 📚 About Me
 I'm always looking for new challenges and opportunities to grow.
 Right now, I'm focused on learning and developing the skills needed to become a Software Developer.
-I'm also interested in exploring new technologies, especially Spring Boot (Java).<!-- and .NET (C#).-->
+I'm committed to continuously improving my Java proficiency while exploring robust frameworks like Spring Boot to build scalable, modern applications.<!-- and .NET (C#).-->

 ---